 A wrong way accident is a car accident that happens when two vehicles collide because one of them is traveling against the legal flow of traffic.
-Because wrong way crashes are caused by a driver heading the wrong direction colliding with a vehicle traveling in the correct direction, the result is all too often a head on collisions.
-Because of the forces involved, this type collision tends to be more severe than the average car accident, often seriously or fatally injuring the people involved.
+Because wrong way crashes are caused by a driver heading in the wrong direction colliding with a vehicle traveling in the correct direction, the result is all too often a head on collisions.
+Because of the forces involved, this type of collision tends to be more severe than the average car accident, often seriously or fatally injuring the people involved.

 Wrong Way Accident Statistics